 1. Restore from Trash

-Google Contacts comes pre-installed on most Android phones.
-If it’s not your device, download it from the Play Store.
+Google Contacts is preinstalled on most Android phones.
+If it’s not on your device, download it from the Google Play Store.
 The app stores your deleted contacts (in the Trash folder) for only 30 days before they’re deleted permanently.
-So if you wish to recover a phone number that you deleted more than 30 days ago, you'll need to use one of the other methods.
+If you wish to recover a phone number that you deleted more than 30 days prior, you'll need to use one of the other methods.

-Note: Phone numbers saved to your device sync with your Google Account and Google Contacts.
-If you never signed in to a Google account on your device, your phone numbers will not be backed up by Google and you won’t be able to recover them using this particular method.
+Note: phone numbers saved to your device sync with your Google Account and Google Contacts.
+If you've never signed in to a Google account on your device, your phone numbers will not be backed up by Google, and you won’t be able to recover them using this method.

-- Open the Google Contacts app on your phone and sign in with your Google account, if you haven’t done that before.
+- Open the Google Contacts app on your phone, and sign in with your Google account, if you aren't already signed in.

-- On the home page, tap on the "Fix & Manage" button.
+- On the home page, tap the "Fix & Manage" button.

-- Now, you’ll be able to see all the phone numbers you deleted in the last 30 days.
-Long press on the phone number you want to restore.
+- You’ll be able to see all the phone numbers you deleted in the last 30 days.
+Long-press on the phone number you want to restore.

-- Next, tap on the icon with three vertical dots (Kebab menu) in the top left corner of the screen.
+- Tap on the icon with three vertical dots (also known as the Kebab menu) in the top-left corner of the screen.

 - Select "Recover."

-- To recover all deleted phone numbers at once, tap “Select All" option first.
+- To recover all deleted phone numbers at once, tap the "Select All" option first.

-- At the top, tap on “Recover” and all your deleted phone numbers will be restored to your device.
+- Tap on "Recover" at the top, and all your deleted phone numbers will be restored to your device.

-Keep in mind that you can access your deleted contacts from your PC by going to the Google Contacts page.
-You'll need to sign in with your Google account and then click on Bin (or Trash) from the left-side menu (the option is at the bottom).
+- Keep in mind that you can also access all your contacts that were deleted from your PC by going to the Google Contacts page.
+You'll need to sign in with your Google account, then click on Bin (or Trash) on the left-side menu (the option is at the bottom).

 2. Undo Changes

-Sometimes, deleted phone numbers and don’t show up in “Trash.”
-Thankfully, you can recover them by undoing any recent changes you made.
+Sometimes deleted phone numbers don’t show up in Trash.
+Thankfully, you can recover them by using another method.
 Google lets you undo all the changes you made to your contacts during the past 30 days.
-To undo changes:
+Follow these steps:

 - Open the Google Contacts app.